 A: Yes, if you wish to make a change contact the Sea Camp Ranger to confirm availability.

-Q: What if my camping will includes both Sea Camp and backcountry or Wilderness campgrounds?
+Q: What if my camping will includes both Sea Camp and Wilderness campgrounds?

 A: Campers visiting backcountry and Sea Camp should have the backcountry sites assigned at Sea Camp check-in.
 If campers are returning to Sea Camp after visiting the backcountry, the Sea Camp site will be assigned upon arrival.
 If campers arrive prior to 3:30pm, they should check in with the ranger.
 If arrival is after 3:30pm, an empty site can be chosen and permit attached appropriately.
 If staying more than one night at Sea Camp at this point, they must inform the ranger of the site number the next morning.

 Q: Where do I do place my permit?

 A: Upon arrival to the site, campers should place permit on screw eye of campsite post.